The Nutcracker, International Television Contest for Young Musicians

 The Nutcracker International Television Contest for Young Musicians is an annual music competition, organized by "Russia K" (Rossia-Kultura) state TV channel, a branch of the VGTRK.
-The contest, according to its rules, is open to participants from all regions of Russia.
+The contest, according to its rules, is internationalcompetition and is open to participants from all countries.

 First held in 2000, the contest became a recognized event in the Russian music world.
 The multimillion audience follows with interest in the competition of the participants day after day, and "Russia K" TV channel transmits the Gala Closing concert live.